Infineon/mtb-example-ce239718-safety-core-test/README.md

 </details>

 ## Design and implementation

 This example utilizes the internal core resources of the PSoC&trade; 6 MCU to conduct comprehensive testing.
 The *design.modus* file typically requires minimal configuration changes, except for specific timer resources needed for the interrupt and clock tests, which can be configured in the *design.modus* file using the device configurator.

 The example begins by initializing the BSP configuration and setting up the retarget-io for debug prints.
 A series of tests are then performed to evaluate crucial components.
-These include tests on Program Counter (PC), CPU Registers, Watchdog Timer (WDT), clock functionality, and interrupt handling.
+These include tests on program counter (PC), CPU registers, watchdog timer (WDT), clock functionality, and interrupt handling.
 The test results are displayed on the console, aiding in monitoring and troubleshooting.

 The example further focuses on verifying the integrity of the flash memory by comparing stored checksums with calculated checksums based on flash data.
-Additionally, tests are conducted on IO functionality.
-Startup Config Registers are saved to flash and March tests are performed on SRAM and Stack using SelfTest APIs to ensure their proper functioning.
+Additionally, tests are conducted on the IO functionality.
+Startup config registers are saved to the flash and March tests are performed on SRAM and stack using SelfTest APIs to ensure their proper functioning.

-To ensure system stability, the example continually checks for stack overflow and verifies the Startup Config Register values by comparing them with stored values.
+To ensure system stability, the example continually checks for stack overflow and verifies the startup config register values by comparing them with stored values.

 By executing these tests, the example ensures the proper functioning of the core peripherals, providing valuable insights into the performance and reliability of the PSoC&trade; 6 MCU.
 The test results are displayed on the console, facilitating easy evaluation and troubleshooting.